ckgresla/website/collections/_projects/ponderings.md

 115. [The Missile doesn't tell itself it doesn't know where it is, it merely tells itself where it should go](https://youtu.be/56vtZsQgAF0?si=97MbLMtBASyeXzOb).

+116. So all of these activations, [actually mean something?](https://transformer-circuits.pub/2023/monosemantic-features/index.html)